Second Spanish Armada

 The Second Spanish Armada also known as the Spanish Armada of 1596 was a naval operation that took place during the Anglo–Spanish War.
 Another invasion of England or Ireland was attempted in the autumn of 1596 by King Philip II of Spain.
-In an attempt at revenge for the English sack of Cadiz in 1596, Philip immediately ordered a counter strike in the hope of assisting the Irish rebels in rebellion against the English crown.
+In an attempt at revenge for the English sack of Cádiz in 1596, Philip immediately ordered a counter strike in the hope of assisting the Irish rebels in rebellion against the English crown.
 The strategy was to open a new front in the war, forcing English troops away from France and the Netherlands, where they were also fighting.

 The Armada under the command of the Adelantado, Martín de Padilla was gathered at Lisbon, Vigo and Seville and set off in October.
 Before it had left Spanish waters, storms struck the fleet off Cape Finisterre.
 The storms shattered the Armada causing much damage and forcing the ships to return to their home ports.
 Nearly 5,000 men died either from the storm or disease and 38 ships were lost, which was enough for a long-term postponement of the Irish enterprise.
 The material and financial losses added to the bankruptcy of the Spanish kingdom, during the autumn of 1596.

 Background

-Spain and England had been at war for nearly twelve years with neither side gaining the upper hand.
+Spain and England had been at war for nearly twelve years, with neither side gaining the upper hand.
 The result of the intervention of Philip II in the religious war in France in support of the Catholic League, meant that Spanish forces had established coastal garrisons along the French and Flemish coast by the late 1580s.
 These bases had a huge strategic value because they allowed England to be threatened by the Spanish fleet and troops.
-England on the other hand had also intervened in France, but in support of King Henry IV of France, as a result of the Treaty of Greenwich in 1591.
-The Spanish had captured Calais in 1596 which meant that a strike against England was potentially more achievable.
-After desperate French demands to keep her from signing peace with Spain, the English signed the Triple Alliance with the Dutch republic and France.
+England, on the other hand, had also intervened in France, but in support of King Henry IV of France, as a result of the Treaty of Greenwich in 1591.
+The Spanish had captured Calais in 1596, which meant that a strike against England was potentially more achievable.
+After desperate French demands to keep her from signing peace with Spain, the English signed the Triple Alliance with the Dutch Republic and France.

-England had sent an armada under Robert Devereux and Charles Howard to Cadiz, which was captured, sacked and held for two weeks in the summer of 1596.
+England had sent an armada under Robert Devereux and Charles Howard to Cádiz, which was captured, sacked and held for two weeks in the summer of 1596.
 Philip soon after took into consideration the defence of the peninsula but most of all sought revenge even if it meant selling everything he had.

-The leading English Jesuit exile in Spain, Robert Persons, went to an audience with Philip hoping to take advantage of the situation in trying to get the King to act.
+The leading English Jesuit exile in Spain, Robert Persons, went to an audience with Philip, hoping to take advantage of the situation in trying to get the King to act.
 Persons argued for a winter attack when the Queen would least expect it.
-This meant an army of moderate size rather than a vast Armada that would give away the element of surprise in which Persons referenced the failed Spanish Armada in 1588.
+This meant an army of moderate size rather than a vast Armada that would give away the element of surprise, in which Persons referenced the failed Spanish Armada in 1588.